Squire (character): Percy Sheldrake

-At age 20, young Percy came into leadership of his family (thus becoming Earl of Wordenshire) when his father was captured in France during the Dunkirk Evacuation and his mother was killed in a bombing raid over London in the fall of 1941.
-About this time, a knight from the Middle Ages named Shining Knight had recently thawed out from centuries of suspended animation and was assisting the war effort in his native land.
-Unable to save either of Percy's parents, Shining Knight vowed to bring the Nazis to justice and end their regime once and for all.
+At age 20, young Percy came into leadership of his family (thus becoming Earl of Wordenshire) when his father was captured in France and his mother was killed in a terroristic attack raid over London.
+About this time, another knight from the Middle Ages known as the Shining Knight had recently thawed out from centuries of suspended animation and was assisting the war effort in his native land.
+Unable to save either of Percy's parents, the knight vowed to bring the villains to justice and end their regime once and for all.
 He took Percy under his wing and trained him just as a knight would train a squire in his original 6th century Camelot.
-He bestowed upon him the name Squire, and with the help of the All-Star Squadron, they fought against Nazi Germany until the end of World War II.
+He bestowed upon him the name Squire, and with the help of the Seven Soldiers of Victory, they fought against the evil and crime.

-During the war, the Squire was also part of a team of adolescent superheroes called the Young Allies.
+During his adventures, the Squire was also part of a team of adolescent superheroes called the Young Allies.
 Remaining together after the war, they fought against the rising threat of post-war nationals in Europe until inner conflicts caused the group to split up.
 Now on his own, and feeling his requisite training had been complete, Squire bestowed upon himself the name Knight, and joined yet another team (the Global Guardians) under this new name.
 He continued to fight for justice even after he fathered a son years later named Cyril.